-Challenges of Credit Card Acceptance
+Challenges of Credit Card Acceptance For Law Firms

 On the surface credit card acceptance for law firms seems like an open and shut case.
 It’s a true no-brainer with many benefits.
 Law firms who accept credit cards see a 30-40% improvement in their cash flow.
 Clients enjoy the ease with which they can submit payments.
 With rewards available from multiple vendors, many clients absolutely prefer to use credit cards.